 Caplan & Tamburino Law Firm, P.A.
 Can Protect Your Future

 If you have been accused a crime, it is important to contact legal counsel right away.
 Because you only have a short amount of time to react, failure to secure experienced representation may result in a lifetime of consequences, penalties, and fines.
-At our firm, our Minneapolis criminal defense lawyers are dedicated to safeguarding the rights of our clients.
+At our firm, our Minneapolis sex crime lawyers are dedicated to safeguarding the rights of our clients.
 When you contact our team, we can review your case in detail and determine which strategies can protect your future.
 Do not let your future lie in the hands of people who do not understand your side of the case.

 Call our Minneapolis criminal defense attorneys from our firm.
 We are available 24 hours a day, 7 days a week!